 On December 6, 1969, Don was united in marriage to Cynthia Nash of Sheboygan Falls.

 For the past thirteen years, Don was employed at Van's Honda in Green Bay.

 Don was a member of Faith United Methodist Church, where he served as usher.
 He was also a member of the Viking Bow and Gun Club in Valders, Wisconsin.

 Don took great pride in having played as an offensive right tackle for the Sheboygan Red Wings football team in the 1970's.
 He enjoyed the outdoors, especially hunting and riding his "Harley."
 Don and Cynthia were able to enjoy four visits to Ireland, a country he dearly loved.

-In addition to his wife, Cynthia, Don is survived by a son, Tyler (Heidi) Adam and their son, Kristof of Cleveland, Wisconsin; a daughter, Kate (Fiancé, Josh Robinson) Adam and their children, Austin and Tia all of Sheboygan; four brothers, Richard (Barb) Adam of Madison, Michael (Connie) Adam of Memphis, Tennessee, Robert (Mimi) Adam of West Bend, Wisconsin and Anthony Adam of Milwaukee; a sister, Kathy (Joe) Balistreri of Waukesha; and other family members including Don's mother-in-law, Vi Brewer of Sheboygan Falls, and a sister-in-law, Lori (Dan) Kanitz of Sheboygan.
+(Updated in 2014) - In addition to his wife, Cynthia, Don is survived by a son, Tyler (Heidi) Adam and their children, Kristof and Veronica of Slinger, Wisconsin; a daughter, Kate Adam and her son, Austin, of Sheboygan Falls, Wisconsin; four brothers, Richard (Barb) Adam of Madison, Michael (Connie) Adam of Memphis, Tennessee, Robert (Mimi) Adam of Phoenix, Arizona, and Anthony Adam of Milwaukee; a sister, Kathy (Joe) Balistreri of Waukesha, Wisconsin; and other family members including Don's mother-in-law, Vi Brewer of Sheboygan Falls, and a sister-in-law, Lori (Dan) Kanitz of Sheboygan.